You can close a Transport for NSW E-Toll Account at a Service NSW Centre.

 You'll also need one of the following documents:

 - a completed PDF form – Advice of Death

 - a newspaper death notice

-- a letter from a solicitor or the NSW Trustee and Guardian advising that the person is deceased
+- a letter from a solicitor or the NSW Trustee and Guardian advising that the person has died

 - in the case of a missing person presumed deceased, a 'Presumption of Death Order' issued by the Supreme Court (original or copy).

 How to close